 - Salt and pepper (to taste)

 - 1 tbsp dried barberries (optional)

 - 1 tbsp ground walnuts (to garnish - optional)

-- Take a 12-hole muffin tin, grease (using 1 tbsp of olive oil) and line the holes with baking paper.
-Brush a little olive oil into each recess after lining and leave to one side until you are ready to use.
+- Take a 12-hole muffin tin, grease (using 1 tbsp olive oil) and line holes with baking paper.
+Brush a little olive oil into each recess after lining and leave to one side until ready to use.

-- Put the herbs, spring onion ends, spinach, eggs, turmeric, garlic, lime zest, olive oil, self-raising flour, salt and pepper into a food processor and blitz until the herbs are finely chopped.
+- Put herbs, spinach and spring onion ends into food processor and pulse until the herbs are finely chopped.
+Then add eggs, turmeric, garlic, lime zest, olive oil, self-raising flour, salt and pepper and pulse food processor until fully incorporated.

-- Add the barberries (if using) to the mixture and stir.
+- Add barberries and coarsely chopped walnuts (if using) to the mixture and stir.

-- Take the muffin tin and spoon the mixture evenly between the 12 holes.
+- Take muffin tin and spoon the mixture evenly between the 12 holes.

-- Serve warm or cold sprinkled with ground walnuts alongside a salad, dips and bread as part of a mezze-style meal.
+- Serve warm or cold, sprinkled with ground walnuts and barberries alongside a salad, dips and bread as part of a mezze-style meal.